yevonnaelandrew/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-**Impute the missing steps datas using the mean of the related intervals**
+**Impute the missing steps values using the mean of the related intervals**

 ```r